grecosalvatore/nlpguard/README.md

-# A Framework for Mitigating the use of Protected Attributes by NLP classifiers
+# Mitigating the use of Protected Attributes by NLP classifiers

 This repository contains a **mitigation framework** that aims at reducing the use of **protected attributes** in the predictions of NLP classifiers without sacrificing predictive performance.